Insurance for wherever life takes you.

 How do car insurance claims work in Fort McMurray?

-Whether you’re involved in an accident or your auto is damaged or stolen, you’ll need to follow the steps below to make a claim:
+Whether you’re involved in an accident, or your car is damaged or stolen, you’ll need to do the following for a car insurance claim in Fort McMurray:

 - Make sure everyone is okay.
 Call 911 if there are any injuries, damage, or you’re blocking a roadway.